mattfrear/Swashbuckle.Examples/README.md

 ### Known issues
-- Although you can add a response examples for each HTTP status code (200, 201, 400, 404 etc), and they will appear in the swagger.json, the **examples for responses other than 200 will not display correctly in the swagger-ui page**.
+- Although you can add a response examples for each HTTP status code (200, 201, 400, 404 etc), and they will appear in the swagger.json, the **examples for responses other than 200 will not display on the swagger-ui page**.
 This is due to a bug in swagger-ui.
 [Issue 9](https://github.com/mattfrear/Swashbuckle.AspNetCore.Examples/issues/9)

 - The response example is displayed wrapped in a JSON object which has the media type, i.e. "application/json" as the key, and the example as the value.
 [Issue 8](https://github.com/mattfrear/Swashbuckle.Examples/issues/8) Our response example is correct as per the Swagger spec, so I'm not sure